 "Investment account" is a pretty broad term – it can include traditional brokerage accounts which allow you to invest in stocks, bonds, ETFs or mutual funds.
 Retirement accounts, like IRAs or 401(k)s, are also considered investment accounts.

 Your contributions, gains and withdrawals might get taxed differently depending on which investment account you have.

-Which one (or ones) you pick will likely depend on factors we mentioned above, like your timeline and goals.
-For example, you might go with an IRA for retirement, or a mutual fund or ETF if you’re looking for easy diversification.
+Which one (or ones) you pick will likely depend on your timeline and goals.
+For example, you might go with an IRA for retirement, or a mutual fund or ETF if you’re looking for diversification.

-Now that we’ve covered savings accounts, CDs and investment accounts in a little more depth, here’s a handy table to check out which account type might make sense for you based on timeline and example goals!
+Here’s a quick comparison table to help you decide which account might make sense for you based on timeline and example goals.